wodby/docker4wordpress/README.md

 ## Introduction

 Docker4WordPress is a set of docker images optimized for WordPress.
-Use docker-compose.yml file from this repository to WordPress stack on Linux, macOS and Windows.
+Use docker-compose.yml file from this repository to spin up a local environment for WordPress on Linux, macOS and Windows.

 Read [**Getting Started**](http://docker4wordpress.readthedocs.io).